healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 Only enable this setting if you run your Healthchecks instance in a trusted environment, and need to integrate with services running in your internal network.

-This setting affects all integration types, not just webhooks.
+This setting affects all integration types except Apprise, not just webhooks.
 For example, if you run a Gotify instance on `localhost`, you will need to enable `INTEGRATIONS_ALLOW_PRIVATE_IPS` to be able to use it via the Gotify integration.

 This setting affects all outbound HTTP requests, including those made